EU to announce 'harder, faster' Belarus sanctions

 "The case [of Roman Bondarenko] accelerated the decision," the diplomat added, referring to a 31-year old opposition activist, who was murdered by plain-clothes police last week.

-The new sanctions are expected to target "at least" 20 individuals with visa-bans and asset-freezes, an EU source said.
+The new sanctions were expected to target "at least" 20 individuals with visa-bans and asset-freezes, an EU source said.

 "It will be a comprehensive package, including many categories of people, in order to send a clear political message," the source noted.